binoydipu/quick-notes-app/README.md

 # QuickNotes

-A Flutter Application for creating ans sharing notes
+A Flutter Application for creating and sharing notes.